PaulSMilne/assignment2/README.md

 6. Then I overloaded the makeTransaction method to take two different strings of parameters.
 If it includes a card, the card is used in the transaction.
 If it doesn't include a card, it finds uses this.card in the class constructure which is the true card in the hashmap of payment methods.

 Wednesday morning.
 I'm revisitig the code I've done to see if I can move some of the heavy lifting from the Transaction class to the Customer class.

+Created a refactor branch to investigate possible reworking of my code.